YaraHisham61/PC-project/README.md

 5. Generate output files in the current directory:
    - `Team9_<query_filename>.csv`: GPU execution results

-For example, if you run with `query1.txt`, the following files will be created:
+For example, if you run with `query1.txt`, the following file will be created:
 - `Team9_query1.csv`

 ## Data Format